Updated: May 24

 On the other hand, long term storage has its expenses and risks and may potentially open your files to danger, but many photographers want to archive photos.
 This method has the benefit of being able to recover irreplaceable pictures at some point, if needed.

 The key is responsibility.
 If a photographer is storing photos long term, it should be done in a safe manner.
 He or she should be using strong encryption on archives that will add security to the files sitting on a hard drive.
-I'll even go as far as saying, that in 2019 every boudoir photographer should be encrypting client files.
+I'll even go as far as saying, that in the 2020s every boudoir photographer should be encrypting client files.

 These files, once encrypted, are useless to anyone who doesn't have the encryption key to view them.
 There are quite a few good encryption options available, and they are not difficult to implement into a photographers work flow.
 A popular standard is AES 128 bit, or 256 bit encryption (which is the strongest standardized encryption available) are both good options to help keep your files secure.
 You can ready more about the AES standard in this Wiki article.